harness/developer-hub/release-notes/continuous-delivery.md

 - Service inputs were retained when the service was set as an expression.
 (CDS-54336)

   When a setting is set as an expression, any fixed value inputs should be replaced with `<+input>`.
 This replacement was not happening.
 This issue is now fixed.
-- Automatic suggestions did not appear for the expressions during infra provisioning in pipeline studio.
+- Automatic suggestions did not appear for the expressions during infra provisioning in Pipeline Studio.
 (CDS-54266)

   ![](static/auto-suggestion.png)